 Wuppertal is a lively, modern city in the middle of the Bergisches Land region.
 It was formed in 1929 by decree of the Prussian government, made up of the two cities at the Wupper river, Elberfeld and Barmen, the outlying towns of Vohwinkel, Ronsdorf, Cronenberg, and the district of Beyenburg.
-In 1975, Dönberg, Dornap and Schöller were also added.
-Today around 350,000 people live here.
-Take a stroll through the five city tours, some parts of which can be combined, and discover Wuppertal.
+In 1975, Dönberg, Dornap and Schöller were added too.
+Today about 350,000 people are living here.
+Take a stroll on one of the five city tours, of which some parts can be combined, and discover Wuppertal.
 Look for the blue information boards of the Bergischer Geschichtsverein history society on buildings along the way.
 And remember that Wuppertal's unique suspension railway is the most comfortable and fastest connection between the stations in the valley.
 The trip is hugely enjoyable every time!

 Elverfelde was mentioned in writing for the first time in 1161, as a property of the Bishop of Cologne, and its first stone church was already there around the year 1000.
 Barmen was registered as "Barmon" in 1070.
 The Wupper Valley is one of the oldest industrial conurbations.
 By 1400, the first bleachers had been established.
 In 1527, the two Wupper towns were granted a monopoly on the processing and refinement of flax yarn.
 It was on this basis that the first major textile manufacturing businesses were established around 1750.
 In the 19th century, the Wupper Valley became an important industrial region.
 A clear sign of this economic power is the suspension railway, opened in 1901, a masterwork of engineering, and to this day the unmistakable landmark of the city.